-How do I convert an existing LastPass Enterprise user to a federated (AD FS) user?
+How do I convert an existing LastPass user to a federated (AD FS) user?

 - Once the migration process has been started on the LastPass AD Connector, all active syncing will be paused, and will resume again after the migration process is complete.

-- If an existing (non-federated) LastPass Enterprise user account has linked a personal account before they are migrated, the personal account will be delinked during the migration process.
-Once complete, the newly federated user can log in and link their personal account again.
+- If an existing (non-federated) LastPass Business user account has linked a personal account before they are migrated, the personal account will become unlinked during the migration process.

-- All federated users must always log in using a LastPass component (i.e., web browser extension, desktop app, or mobile app) in order to be redirected to your organization's Identity Provider sign in page.
-This means that logging in via the website at https://lastpass.com/?ac=1&lpnorefresh=1 does not support federated login.
+- All federated users must always log in using a LastPass component (i.e., web browser extension, desktop app, or mobile app) in order to be redirected to your organization's Identity Provider (AD FS) sign in page.
+This means that logging in via your online web Vault (via the LastPass website) at https://lastpass.com/?ac=1 does not support federated login.

 - Log in to the Admin Console at https://lastpass.com/company/#!/dashboard.